 It’s time to take your brand to the streets.
 Start by looking for good deals on quality personalized tote bags wholesale suppliers offer online.
 Pick the big ones, the ones that have a nice square bottom and are sturdy enough to hold 40 pounds of groceries.
 Add your logo, and a clever tagline, like “Let us carry the load!”
 Then have your tote bags made up and start giving them out at every opportunity.

-The trick to making the tote bag work is to pick a bag that’s easy to carry and sturdy enough to handle weight.
-Too many tote bags are flimsy, or don’t have handles long enough to carry over the shoulder.
-If your tote bag is strong enough to handle everyday work, people will use it every day — and think of your brand every time they carry home a load of fresh groceries.
+The trick to making the tote bag work is to pick a bag that’s easy to carry and sturdy enough to handle the weight.
+Many tote bags are flimsy or don’t have handles long enough to carry over the shoulder.
+In such cases, you could look for drawstring bags or something similar.
+You may even search online for drawstring bag bulk providers and see if it’s a good choice to market your brand.
+If your tote or drawstring bag is strong enough to handle everyday work, people will use it every day — and think of your brand every time they carry home a load of fresh groceries.

 Want to get to know people?
 Time to throw a party.
 This works especially well if your business is predominantly local, but companies like Kickstarter and AirBed and Breakfast also regularly throw brand parties, where fans meet up with brand employees and discuss strategies like “how to have a successful Kickstarter campaign,” or simply enjoy the drinks and conversation.
 If you want to expand your reach in a single evening, try throwing a party.